 Spiritualism is fluid.
 Not only through one’s journey but through the gathering of experience.
 Dogmatic devices often require a complete abandonment of one’s past religious-affiliation.
 Oaths must be taken and beliefs forsworn.
 You can’t be Christian and Pagan and Muslilm at the same time.
 You can’t be a Democrat and Republican.
 You can’t be a Falcons and Saints fan.
 Pick one, give up the others and forever hold your peace.

 That works for sports (and maybe even politics) but not for religion.

 It is impossible to isolate ourselves from our past experience and the impact left behind – good or bad.
 We cannot deny our past.
 We are who we are today because of where and who we have been.
 We are formed by the experience and fluidity of life’s journey.
 As such, we change, grow and live to continue on.
 We carry pieces of our past religious experience forward which then help shape our perspective.
-Just as my understanding and practice of Wicca is colored by my Jewish – secular upbringing, Teo’s understanding of Christianity has been affected by his own negotiation of Pagan theology and his Druidic experiences.
+Teo’s understanding of Christianity will be affected by his own negotiation his private Druidic experiences.
 It will be like that no matter how deeply into that Christian world he gets.

-Spiritualism is both creative and fluid as life.
+Spiritualism is as creative and fluid as life.
 Most importantly, it is personal.
-I wish Teo, a heartfelt Bon Voyage as he sails forth and arrives at his new ports.
-I respect his journey as I respect my own.
-I look forward to hearing more from him as he explores the process.
+A heartfelt Bon Voyage to Teo as he sails forth and arrives at his new ports.